mt-sre/mt-sre.github.io/content/en/docs/creating-addons/monitoring/ocm_sendgrid_service_integration.md

 is an event driven service that manages SendGrid subuser accounts and credential bundles based on addon cluster logs.

-The secret name and namespace are configured in app interface, see the section [here](https://gitlab.cee.redhat.com/service/ocm-sendgrid-service#add-addon-to-supported-services-configmap).
+The secret name and namespace are configured in app interface, see [this section](https://gitlab.cee.redhat.com/service/ocm-sendgrid-service#add-addon-to-supported-services-configmap) in the documentation.